Karrtik12/travel-forecast/README.md

 ## Introduction

 An advanced Travel Companion Application using Google Maps.
-With Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels and attractions based on location from specialized Rapid APIs, data filtering and much more, this Travel Forecast App is your one stop trip itinerary planner.
+With Geolocation, Google Maps API, Searching for places, Fetching restaurants, hotels, and attractions based on location from specialized Rapid APIs, data filtering, and much more, this Travel Forecast App is your one-stop trip itinerary planner.

-- Advanced React Best Practices such as folder & file structure, hooks and refs
+- Advanced React Best Practices such as folder & file structure, hooks, and refs
 - User Interface based on Material UI
 - Google Maps API
 - Fetching data from unlimited sources using RapidAPI